 The Rev. Orso has been taking pieces of training in Mental Health First Aid in Monroe County, Question, Persuade, Refer, Suicide Prevention Training in Wayne County, and Trauma-Informed Care in Wilkes-Barre.
 This is a great opportunity for me to increase my knowledge and advocacy on Mental Health.

 For Recovery Month, Rev. Orso spoke to the Wayne County Commissioners Office and the Quality Council about his volunteerism with recovery focused advocacy.
 He also spoke at the Suicide Prevention Walk at the Wallenpaupack Regional High School.
-Rev. Orso worked recently part-time as a warmline mentor.
-He has decided to dedicate and split his time between his aged parents and activism.
+Rev. Orso worked in therecent past as a part-time as a warmline mentor.
+He has since decided to dedicate and split his time between his aged parents and activism.

 For his birthday in 2018, Rev. Orso raised 200 dollars for the National Alliance on Mental Illness, NAMI Plymouth, MA non-profit.

 Rev. Orso sits as a member of the advisory committee of the local mental health department.
-He is currently studying the Opioid Crisis at University of Michigan and Coursera Online.
+He completed the Opioid Crisis MOOC at University of Michigan and Coursera Online.
 He hopes to be better informed on ways to prevent opiate addiction in his community.
 He has taken a Positive Psychology MOOC with University of North Carolina at Chapel Hill and Coursera in order to better help his peer support and mental health advocacy skills.
 He is studying Buddhism, Taoism, and Neo Confucianism with The Chinese University of Hong Kong and Coursera..
 Also he has been focusing on meditation and mindfulness.

 Universal Life Church Monastery LGBTI Clergy Association